Poisons and dangerous products for dogs

 How long does it take for a poisoned dog to die?

-My dog drank antifreeze, is it serious?
+My dog has drunk antifreeze, is it serious?

 Should you make a poisoned dog vomit?